themhz/phptoolset/readme.md

 Commands you can use from the command line

+1. php index.php database export all //To export all the database dump
-1. php index.php database export  //To export all the database dump
+1. php index.php database export dbname //To export all the database dbname dump
 2. php index.php database drop //To Drop all the schemas from the database
 3. php index.php database restore  //Restore all the tables to the database
 4. php index.php database upload  //Upload yous backups to the database